KStepanovic1/PGA/README.md

 Code for the paper "A Penalty-Based Guardrail Algorithm for Non-Decreasing Optimization with Inequality Constraints".
+The PGA has been implemented on three application domains: an N-dimensional optimization problem, a simplified model of a district heating system, and a model derived from learned deep neural networks.